 I often hear students share a post-graduation vision for themselves that indicates they will be welcomed into a profession of other artists in some way that doesn’t match up with current conditions.
 Beyond college students, I regularly speak with established artists who express feelings of personal or professional failure because they aren’t working in performance full time, despite their significant artistic achievements and creative output, and fulfilling personal lives.
-To be fair, some of these attitudes spring from an unsated desire to only perform, but artists do also reveal that they had assumed that working full-time as performers was more viable or sustainable than it is—even ones who attended programs with robust entrepreneurship and professionally-focused curricula.
+To be fair, some of these attitudes spring from an unsated desire to only perform, but artists do also reveal that they had assumed that working full-time as performers was more viable or sustainable than it is—even ones who attended programs with robust entrepreneurship and career-focused curricula.

 The second, and perhaps most obvious challenge to the arts as a profession is pay.
 While some performing artists command very high fees, and others even enjoy the benefits of the top 1% of the population, many who are paid for their work do not earn livable wages, sometimes despite working for notable institutions and organizations in their area, and receiving the top rates paid by those employers.
 In addition, many contracts are short, lasting anywhere from one event to a few weeks or months, and pay is set or standardized such that increasing income over time is not always a possibility.
 Even when an artist works consecutive weeks, factors like cost of living, travel, artistic expenses (lessons, coaching, classes, agent’s fees), and high taxes make fixed rates with no possibility for raises or bonuses, are hard to overcome.